Dynamic Resource Allocation with Karma: An Experimental Study

 \subsection{Welfare Measures}

+We perform our analysis on two levels: groups and individuals.
+In the group-level analysis, we treat aggregate outcomes of each experimental group as one observation leading to five independent observations per treatment.
+In the individual-level analysis, we treat the outcomes of each individual as one observation leading to 100 observations per treatment.
+Although these observations are correlated for individuals of the same group, we expect the correlations between any given pair of individuals to be low due to the size and anonymity of group participants.
+Analyzing individual observations thus forms a trade-off that allows us to make finer-grained insights than the aggregate group observations, as well as increase the power of our statistical tests in cases where the group-level analysis fails to show significant effects.
+A power calculation is performed in \ref{sec:power} which indicates the effect sizes that can be detected by each level of analysis.

-Our central welfare measure is the \emph{efficiency gain} which we define next.
-For a particular participant $i$, let $\left(u_i(t)\right)_{t \in \{1,\dots,T\}}$ be the vector of realized urgency in the experiment, $S_i = s_i(T)$ the total score at the end of the experiment, and $\Rrand_i = \frac{1}{2} \sum_{t=1}^T u_i(t)$ the ex-ante expected total score, given the urgency realization, under random allocation.
-Then the efficiency gain is defined as
+Our central welfare measure in both levels of analysis is the \emph{efficiency gain}, which we define next.
+On the individual level, for a participant $i$, let $\left(u_i(t)\right)_{t \in \{1,\dots,T\}}$ be the vector of \emph{realized} urgency in the experiment, $S_i = s_i(T)$ the total score at the end of the experiment (which recall does not include the test rounds), and $\Rrand_i = \frac{1}{2} \sum_{t=1}^T u_i(t)$ the expected total score under random allocation, \emph{given the urgency realization}.
+Then the efficiency gain of participant $i$ is defined as

-and gives the relative improvement of participant $i$ with respect to the ex-ante expected random allocation.
-On this basis, we will assess efficiency based on the \emph{median efficiency gain} among participants, and fairness based on the \emph{distribution of efficiency gains}.
+and expresses the relative improvement with respect to the expected random score given the urgency realization.
+The definition is conditioned on the urgency realization in order to control for randomness in the urgency processes.
+On this basis, in the individual-level analysis we will assess overall efficiency based on the \emph{mean efficiency gain} among participants, and fairness based on whether \emph{Pareto improvements} in efficiency gains are achieved.